imls-measuring-up/ramp-analyses-scripts/results/RAMP_summary_stats_documentation.md

 > Data type: integer

 > Description: Sum of clicks on citable content URLs, aggregated at the level of the parent items' HTML pages.
-This should be the same as the _sumCcd_ variable and is included as a data integrity check against the filtering processes used to derive the _countCcdUrls_ and _countItemUrls_ variables. _sumCcd_ is calculated before filtering, this variable is calculated after.
+This value should be the same as or close to the _sumCcd_ variable and is included as a data integrity check against the filtering processes used to derive the _countCcdUrls_ and _countItemUris_ variables. _sumCcd_ is calculated before filtering, this variable is calculated after.
 For large RAMP datasets some variation between this variable and _sumCcd_ is acceptable.

 > Data source: Google Search Console API.